signalkuppe/pequeno/README.md

 ## Styling

 Pequeno integrates [Styled Components](https://styled-components.com/) for styling. but you can also use plain css if you want.
+If you are using styled components [babel-plugin-styled-components](https://styled-components.com/docs/tooling#babel-plugin) is included.

 **component usage**